3 Steps to Professionalising Your Sales Force – Embed, Embed, Embed

 Your people need to adopt consultative selling tools and techniques (such as our award-winning Selling from the Left® sales methodology and the supporting sales coaching tools) to create new pipeline and develop major accounts.

-While embedding professional selling skills in your people is crucial to creating value, both for the buying and selling organisations, it is also crucial that you continue to give them the adequate support and training they need to continuously improve and be successful in an increasingly demanding selling environment.
-This means that you need to take a professional approach to developing your people that embeds best practice professional selling skills, behaviours and techniques in your people that stick in the long-term.
+While embedding professional selling skills in your people is crucial to creating value, both for the buying and selling organisations, it is also crucial that you continue to give them the adequate development and coaching they need to raise their game and win in an increasingly demanding selling environment.

-To make your sales development investment deliver sustained results, you need to take a professional approach to developing your people.
+To make your sales development investment deliver sustained results, you need to take a professional approach to embedding change.
 You need to tailor and communicate your sales development initiatives as part of a clear strategy for developing the skills, attitudes, behaviours and performance of the sales function.

 To take a more professional approach to developing your people and transform the effectiveness of your sales function, your sales development initiatives should: